 Revolving dining room in Emperor Nero’s luxurious palace really existed

 The extravagant palace of Emperor Nero, the Domus Aurea, which boasts some 300 rooms covered in dazzling polished white marble, was first uncovered in 2009 by a team of French and Italian archaeologists.
-Now, the luxurious palace has just revealed another surprise - a revolving dining room which once served the illustrious guests of the infamous ruler.
-Archaeologists have called the 2,000-year-old revolving platform one of the most peculiar and sophisticated structures of antiquity.
+Recently, the luxurious palace revealed another surprise - a revolving dining room which once served the illustrious guests of the infamous ruler.
+Archaeologists called the 2,000-year-old revolving platform one of the most peculiar and sophisticated structures of antiquity.
 The discovery confirms a description of the palace by ancient historian Suetonius.

 Nero was Emperor of Rome from 54 to 68 AD and the last in the Julio-Claudian dynasty.
 He focused much of his attention on diplomacy, trade, and enhancing the cultural life of the Empire.
 But he was also well known for both his tyranny and his life of extravagance.
 In 64 AD, most of Rome was destroyed in the Great Fire of Rome, which many Romans believed Nero himself had started in order to clear land for his planned palatial complex.
 He is infamously known as the Emperor who "fiddled while Rome burned" and as an early persecutor of Christians.
 He was responsible for many executions, including that of his mother, wife, and most likely, his stepbrother Britannicus.